study-hall/study-hall.github.io/index.md

 "_Very cool site, but where are the students and tutors going to meet, is there a designated area or just wherever is convenient?
 Not much feedback besides my question because the site is interesting and looks as if you all put in a lot of time into this site._" - Zoe Kon

+## Initial User Study

+Our group interviewed a number of people and their names are listed in the "Community Feedback" section.
+The people we interviewed were friends, but not all were studying computer science.
+We felt like it was important to look for other people and see what they thought of our website.
+The amount of feedback we got was great and they provided some constructive criticisms as well.
+Each week we sat some of these people down and explained what our site was suppose to do and then had them test it out.
+We allowed them to roam and check out all the different pages because we wanted to get their feedback.
+It was important to get these ten people because the more people we had view our site the more feedback we got and more feedback leads to a better site.
+Many of them had issues with how the site looked and gave us ways to improve it.
+This was what most people said and other than this we got a lot of positive feedback as well.
+These people thought our organization and the pages we had were very good.
+All of them found that this site would be very useful for students and getting the grades they wanted in each class.

 ## Developer Guide

 First, [install meteor](https://www.meteor.com/install).